American Dream (shopping mall): 2002–2011: Meadowlands Xanadu

+Opposition to the idea of building a permanent shopping center within the Meadowlands Sports Complex centered on traffic and environmental concerns.
+The project was built on state-owned land, as the NJSEA is a state agency, and $81.3 million was spent on transportation improvements such as new off and on ramps and a train station at the Sports Complex.
+Some have also called the mall a "colossal real estate nightmare", and "perhaps the worst retail failure ever".
 On August 10, 2010, Colony Capital surrendered control of the development of the mall to five lenders.
 Four parties were noted to be interested in redeveloping the project.
 The Wall Street Journal on December 24, 2010, reported that Triple Five Group signed a letter of intent to invest in and finish the stalled mall.
 Triple Five proposed that the mall be expanded to include indoor amusement and a water park.
 Developers cut a deal with Deutsche Bank to provide an approximately $700 million loan to finish the project.